Justice Guild of America: Appearance in Justice League

-Meanwhile, Hawkgirl discovers graves of the JGA covered in vines, prompting her and Lantern to probe deeper into inconsistencies found in the "perfect" Seaboard City, such as how some, if not all dangers in it happen to come from out of nowhere.
-The two question the driver of the ice cream truck, constantly driving around, about their suspicions, but he only responds to their questions with unspecific answers including about the last time he ever actually sold any ice cream.
-He can only say that "he" might hear them before driving away.
+Meanwhile, Hawkgirl discovers graves of the JGA, prompting her and Lantern to probe deeper into inconsistencies found in the "perfect" Seaboard City, such as how some, if not all dangers in it happen to come from out of nowhere.
+The two question the driver of the local ice cream truck about their suspicions, but he only responds to their questions with unspecific answers before driving away.
 They go to a library, where they discover that all the books on the shelves have blank pages, and going to the basement, they find a brick wall behind the basement door.
-After Hawkgirl smashes through it, they find a battle-scarred subway tunnel, and an old newspaper (dated to the same day as the final Justice Guild comic book).
-The newspaper's headlines reveal that the JGA world's version of the Cuban Missile Crisis had escalated into World War III, killing the Justice Guild and destroying Seaboard City with a nuclear holocaust.
-The deaths of the Justice Guild on their Earth resulted in the Justice Guild comic book being cancelled on the Justice League's Earth.
+After Hawkgirl smashes through it, they find a battle-scarred subway tunnel, and an old newspaper dated to the same day as the final Justice Guild comic.
+The newspaper’s headline reveals that the Justice Guild had been killed in a nuclear war which destroyed Seaboard City forty years prior, causing the Justice Guild comic book to be cancelled on the Justice League's Earth.